jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 effect Fork with
     fork: Unit -> Bool

-    // Changed to Fn so that we can alias this twice in Thread.run_all.
+    // Changed to Fn so that we can alias this twice below fork.resume: Fn env _
-    // The `env` parameter is also now explicit for foreshadowing reasons fork.resume: Fn env _

 multithread_fork (f: Unit -> a can Fork) : a =